 How Is OnDeck Better Than Other Lenders?

 OnDeck may not have the lowest interest rates, but it makes up for it in customer service and its streamlined application process.
-It’s the difference between send a parcel by Fedex or regular post.
+It’s the difference between sending a parcel by Fedex or regular post.
 If cost is your main concern, forget Fedex.
 Just don’t expect it to arrive by the next business day.

 These are OndDeck’s best features:

 - Fast loans.
 Simple and short application form.

 - Immediate decision on applications.
 Forget about waiting for weeks to see whether a lender approves your loan.

 - High loan amounts.
 Borrowers can apply for up to $500,000.

 - Competitive rates 16% to 98% APR.
 Although there are lenders with much lower rates, they are also pickier with who they lend money to.